home-assistant/home-assistant.io/source/_integrations/zone.markdown

     title: Onboarding
 ---

 Zones allow you to specify certain regions on a map.
-When a device tracker sees a device to be within a zone, the state will take the name from the zone.
-Zones can also be used as a [trigger](/docs/automation/trigger#zone-trigger) or [condition](/docs/scripts/conditions/#zone-condition) inside automations.
-For example, for showing the weather, opening the shades at sunrise, or starting the vacuum when you leave the home.
+They are a powerful tool for location-based automations.
+For example, for showing the weather, or opening the shades at sunrise.
+Zones can also be used in combination with presence detection in automations.
+For example, to start the vacuum after you left home.

 ## About the home zone